ProjectFrost/Security-/Domain_1/1.5/Concepts/Direct Access vector.md

-Physically infiltrating a system or network, bypassing digital defenses, to compromise or steal information.
+Attack method where adversaries physically connect to a network, bypassing traditional security measures to gain unauthorized access and potentially compromise sensitive information.

-Examples include unauthorized physical entry or tampering with hardware.